Towards bridging the gap: Systematic sim-to-real transfer for diverse legged robots: Conclusion

 \section{Conclusion}

-We presented \emph{\acf{pace}}, an alignment of joint-space dynamics that enables zero-shot sim2real locomotion without dynamics randomization.
+We presented \emph{\acf{pace}}, an alignment of joint-space dynamics that enables zero-shot sim2real locomotion on the evaluated platforms while eliminating broad actuator-dynamics randomization during policy training.
 The key idea is to fit a parameterization—per-joint armature, viscous damping, Coulomb friction, joint bias, and a global delay—directly using \(\sim\)\qty{20}{s} of in-air, encoder-only trajectories and massively parallel evolutionary search.

 Across three platforms (\robot{Tytan}, \robot{ANYmal}, \robot{Minimal}), the fitted simulators reproduce in-air joint trajectories with near overlap and generalize across PD gains and trajectories; on \robot{ANYmal} they close the gap where URDF-only models fail and match actuator-network fidelity while requiring less data and no torque sensors.
 The fitted dynamics translates to the ground: blind locomotion policies train in fitted simulation and deploy zero-shot, yielding accurate base-velocity tracking and endurance improvements on a \qty{400}{m} track (e.g., \robot{ANYmal}~D: CoT \num{1.27} and \qty{4.12}{\kilo \meter}; \robot{Tytan}: CoT \num{0.97} and \qty{6.10}{\kilo \meter}).
 Dynamic-limit demonstrations (two-legged balance, \(\sim\)\qty{3}{m/s} running bounded by a \qty{32}{A} battery limit, and stair climbing on a \qty{4}{\kilogram} robot) further indicate that residual constraints are hardware–power and sensing limited rather than model limited.